 Current Projects

-The goal of “Pathways to Indigenous STEM (Ma:cidag wo:g STEM Wui)”, a $2.5M National Science Foundation (NSF) award allocated $0.5M each year for 5 years to increase the instructional and research capacity in STEM at Tohono O’odham Community College (TOCC) by improving expanding curricular offerings, Indigenizing the science curriculum and strengthening culturally responsive academic support for students.
+The goal of “Pathways to Indigenous STEM (Ma:cidag wo:g STEM Wui)”, a $2.6M National Science Foundation (NSF) award to increase the instructional and research capacity in STEM at Tohono O’odham Community College (TOCC) by improving expanding curricular offerings, Indigenizing the science curriculum and strengthening culturally responsive academic support for students.
 Expanding the STEM curricular offerings and improving the academic environment to better meet the needs of Native students encourages students to pursue challenging and rewarding STEM degrees and careers, thus diversifying the nation’s workforce and contributing to our country’s prosperity and security.

 The Man in the Maze Education (MiME) Model developed at TOCC will serve as a culturally-based framework for curriculum development and program assessment and will provide an intentional and systematic approach to Indigenizing our curriculum and programs.
 By implementing a comprehensive approach to student success based on our MiME Model, our goal is to produce culturally competent, self-directed learners equipped to succeed in an increasingly complex and globalized society.
 The knowledge gained from studying the efficacy of the project will contribute to our understanding of best practices for recruiting and retaining underrepresented students in STEM and preparing the next generation of STEM professionals.